vattelum/.github/profile/README.md

 **Established Governing Laws** — The authority layer.
 Proven legal systems—such as English law or the UNIDROIT Principles—give the framework legal weight and predictability.
 Arbitrators and courts rely on these to interpret and adjudicate disputes.

 **Decentralized Legal Frameworks** — The innovation layer.
-This is where participants build: Decentralized Autonomous Associations (DAAs) creating decentralized law, Smart Contract Blocks that merge code with legal contracts, Consensus Jurisdictions of groups creating their own binding legal standards.
+This is where participants build: Decentralized Autonomous Associations (DAAs) creating decentralized law, Smart Contract Blocks (SCBs) that merge code with legal contracts, Consensus Jurisdictions creating their own binding legal standards, and more...

 ### And...
 Everything Is Now In Place to Build This...